Skip to Main Content

 The Women’s Mental Health fellowship at Women & Infants Hospital, a Brown University teaching affiliate and a leading specialty hospital for women and newborns, is designed to offer focused clinical training in women’s mental health with a particular emphasis on perinatal psychiatry.

 Fellows will receive in-depth exposure to and training in pharmacotherapy for pregnant and breastfeeding women, interpersonal psychotherapy, perinatal loss, substance abuse in perinatal women, socio-cultural influences on perinatal psychiatric illness, trauma-based disorders, and the impact of maternal mental illness on the developing fetus and infant, and perimenopausal and premenstrual mood disorders.
 Fellows will spend clinical time in the nation's first mother-baby psychiatric partial hospital program for women with perinatal psychiatric disorders.
 They will also have exposure to consultation/liaison in a women’s hospital, as well as experience in providing outpatient consultation to women’s health clinics.
-Fellows will gain experience treating pregnant and postpartum women with substance use disorders, and spend time in a partial hospital program focusing on dialectical behavioral treatment.
+Fellows will gain experience treating pregnant and postpartum women with substance use disorders, and and will spend time in an intensive outpatient program for treatment of postpartum obsessive compulsive disorder

 Fellows will have the option to conduct a more focused study in any of the core areas of training, as well as add elective opportunities to supplement their training.
 Fellows will also have protected time to facilitate the pursuit of a scholarly project in women's mental health under the supervision of a research mentor.